dannymensah26/HeartDiseasePredict/README.md

 This Project is mainly divided into two parts:

     Exploring the dataset and traning the model using Sklearn.
-    Building and hosting a flask web app on Heroku.
+    Building and hosting a streamlit App on Streamlit

 About the repository Structure :